To make a decent drink, you will need decent ingredients.

 Selfridges – Shopping in Selfridges is a pleasure anyway, but the basement-level wine & spirits section houses a wide collection of spirits and some enthusiastic staff.
 Their collection of gins rival Gerry’s in its comprehensiveness.
 Their cookware department also stocks everything you need in the way of shakers, bar equipment & glasses.

-The Whisky Exchange – online, but with a shop in Covent Garden (the original shop in Borough closed at the end of December 2015).
+The Whisky Exchange – online, but now with three London shops, in Covent Garden, Great Portland Street & Borough, near London Bridge tube.
 As the name suggests, their main line is Scotch whisky, but they also stock a large range of whiskeys, too.
 Particularly good for bourbons & rye whisky, I find.

 The DrinkShop – online only, but perfect if you are unable to visit the stores above.
 Their delivery charges are a reasonable £4.99 per order, and their stock, especially of bitters, is incredibly wide.
 You will also find a wealth of information on all drinks, including over 1000 cocktail recipes.